thetechnicalchallenge/collection-type-manager/README.md

   </div>
 {% endblock %}
 ```
+> Read again the chapter about [Fragment Naming for Collections](https://symfony.com/doc/current/form/form_themes.html#fragment-naming-for-collections
+) if this twig code does not seem obvious to you yet.

 ### Custom child collections
 First, I will show you an example of a custom configuration to help you better understand how